 If you want to wear your watch all the time, track other cardio activities more easily, and use Incident Detection for a peace of mind, then go with the Forerunner 45.

 I personally prefer the Forerunner 45 over the 235, but I still think the Vivoactive 3 offers much better value as it has more features for less money (currently $130 on Amazon).
 The features I appreciate most are the ability to track swimming, and the barometric altimeter (for data on floors climbed, and more accurate elevation stats).
-If you want to learn more about the Vivoactive 3, I did a comparison between it and the Forerunner 235.
+If you want to learn more about the Vivoactive 3, I did a comparison between it and the Forerunner 235, and I also have a post comparing it to the Forerunner 45.

 Where to Buy the Garmin Forerunner 45 and 235

-Here are some places to buy these watches, on Amazon and the Garmin website (prices current as of early May 2020).
+Here are some places to buy these watches, on Amazon and the Garmin website (prices current as of late June 2020).

 If you’re looking for more features and have a larger budget ($300-350), you might also want to check out the Forerunner 245 and the Vivoactive 4.
 If you’re hoping to stick to the same budget, I have a post on the best GPS running watches under $200.